netfun81/UDE-Mod/README.md

 Mod4Mask(WIN) + i - iconify window

---included my configuration files in folder .ude, copy this folder to your $HOME directory.
+--included my configuration files in folder ude_config, copy this folder to your $HOME directory and rename to .ude